Rugby league

-In rugby league, points are scored by carrying an oval shape ball and touching it to the ground beyond the opposing team's goal line; this is called a try, and is the primary method of scoring, worth 4 points.
+In rugby league, points are scored by carrying an oval ball and touching it to the ground beyond the opposing team's goal line; this is called a try, and is the primary method of scoring, worth four points.
 The opposing team attempts to stop the attacking side scoring points by tackling the player carrying the ball and denying forward progress.
 On occasion, where a clear try scoring opportunity has been thwarted by foul play, a penalty try may be awarded without the ball being grounded over the try line.
 In addition to tries, points can be scored by kicking goals.
-Field goals or drop goals can be attempted from the hand at any time for a single point, and following a successful try, the scoring team gains a free kick to try at goal with a conversion worth a further two points.
-Penalty kicks at goal, known simply as penalties may also be awarded for general foul play, and are also worth two points.
+Drop goals (or field goals) can be attempted from the hand at any time for a single point.
+Following a successful try, the scoring team gains a free kick to try at goal with a conversion worth a further two points.
+Penalty kicks at goal, known simply as penalties, may also be awarded for general foul play, and are also worth two points.
 Unlike drop goals, penalty kicks and conversions are taken from the ground, with the ball usually set in a kicking tee, and the opposing team not allowed to directly challenge the kicker.